MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Introduction

-Due to the inherent uncertainty of natural videos, predictions from models rapidly degrade over time as uncertainty grows, converging to an average of the possible future outcomes, visually represented as blurriness~\cite{oprea2020review}.
+Natural videos are inherently uncertain, and this uncertainty increases over time.
+To accommodate this uncertainty, the model converges to an average state of the future frame, occurring as visual blurring~\cite{oprea2020review}.
 To address this issue, prior approaches choose to deepen or widen the pioneer model.
-Since ConvLSTM~\cite{shi2015convolutional} incorporates convolution into Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} to simultaneously model spatiotemporal dynamics, a series of subsequent models use it as the cornerstone to continuously refresh the prediction performance, and their evolution can be roughly expressed as ConvLSTM: $\rightarrow$ TrajGRU~\cite{shi2017deep} and PredRNN~\cite{wang2017predrnn} $\rightarrow$ PredRNN++~\cite{wang2018predrnn++} $\rightarrow$ MIM~\cite{wang2019memory} $\rightarrow$ MotionRNN~\cite{wu2021motionrnn} $\rightarrow$ PrecipLSTM~\cite{ma2022preciplstm}.
+ConvLSTM, which combines convolution with long short-term memory (LSTM) to simultaneously capture spatial and temporal dynamics, has served as a foundational approach upon which subsequent models have been built to improve prediction performance.
+The evolution of these convolutional recurrent neural networks (ConvRNNs or RNNs) can be broadly traced through ConvLSTM, PredRNN~\cite{wang2017predrnn}, TrajGRU~\cite{shi2017deep}, PredRNN++~\cite{wang2018predrnn++}, MIM~\cite{wang2019memory}, MotionRNN~\cite{wu2021motionrnn}, PredRNN-V2~\cite{wang2022predrnn}, and PrecipLSTM~\cite{ma2022preciplstm}.
 These practices of increasing the depth and width of ConvLSTM lead to the increase of model parameters and the expansion of model capacity, which is beneficial to deal with complex nonlinear transformations.
 Nevertheless, the side effect is the skyrocketing training cost, such as memory (most intractable), FLOPs, and training time, which is unbearable in high-resolution and resource-constrained scenes.